hhirtz/ellidri/README.md

 motd_file  custom_motd.txt
 ```

-And start ellidri with the `--conf` argument like so:
+And start ellidri with the `--config` argument like so:

 ```
-ellidri --conf /path/to/the.configuration.file
+ellidri --config /path/to/the.configuration.file
 ```

 An example configuration file with all settings and their defaults can be found